 But if the jury were to determine that Paul was 50% responsible, Alexa would be awarded $500,000.
 Because the percentage of fault allocated is within the jury’s discretion, it is important to be represented by a lawyer experienced in catastrophic injury litigation in California.

-California’s statute of limitations for personal injuries is generally two years.
+California’s statute of limitations for personal injury lawsuits is generally two years.
 But some causes of action have shorter or longer limits.

 For instance, most California malpractice claims must be brought within a year from when the patient discovered or should have discovered the injury.